Just a heads up!

 Live It

 Now, think of ways you could be the answer to your own prayer today.
-How could you be the peace-maker next time it’s kicking off?
+How could you be the peacemaker?
 What do you need to do to effectively challenge discrimination?
-Other than buying a copy of the Big Issue- is there anything else you can do to address homelessness?
+Other than buying a copy of ‘The Big Issue’ is there anything else you can do to help address homelessness?
 Ask God to break your heart for some of these issues.

 Repeat

 It’s the beginning of the end for Jesus.
 He makes enemies of influential people by disrupting the temple.
 By the end of the week, he will pay the price with his own life.
-The city now welcoming him like a King will soon be calling for his execution.
-Don’t miss a day from now on as we uncover Jesus’ final days.
-Tomorrow, more trouble
+The city now welcoming him like a king will soon be calling for his execution.
+Don’t miss a day as we uncover Jesus’ final days.

 Hello

-and welcome to Fight Night!
-In the red corner, the Pharisees, and their usual suspects… in the blue corner, Jesus and his raggedy bunch of uneducated fishermen and ‘low lives.’
+Welcome to Fight Night!
+In the red corner, the Pharisees, and their usual suspects.
+In the blue corner, Jesus and his raggedy bunch of uneducated fishermen.
 Day 22 begins with the religious leaders once again baying for Jesus’ blood.
 Armed with trick questions designed to trip up this Galilean upstart, the Pharisees are soon going to learn Jesus has one or two surprises up his sleeve, too.
-Firstly, a parable that pulls no punches…
+Firstly, a parable that pulls no punches.

 Read